hehumm/thesis-code/README.md

 This is the repository containing my thesis' code

 The files containing my experiments come with the `script_` prefix.
 Each one contains a brief summary of the experiment together with accuracy metrics of the trained model(s).
 For AutoGluon models, more information can be found [here](https://auto.gluon.ai/stable/tutorials/timeseries/forecasting-indepth.html).

+Running the scripts generated plots for each model which I added to the `plots` directory.

 # Requirements for running the code